After Regal, COVID-19 Forces AMC Theater Chain To Consider Bankruptcy: Report

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.

-Posted-In: Bloomberg Chapter 11 Bankruptcy Covid-19 movie theatersNews Asset Sales Top Stories Media Best of Benzinga
+Posted-In: Bloomberg chapter 7 bankruptcy Covid-19 movie theatersNews Asset Sales Top Stories Media Best of Benzinga